 "Too soon," said another drinker.

-Last weekend at the 169 Dakota suggested giving up the ghost.
+Last night at the 169 Dakota suggested giving up the ghost.

 "I can handle the gin," I slurred from my bar stool.